-To do so, MRB Group modeled the economic impacts of the construction of the Project in terms of direct and indirect jobs and earnings in the region.
-We also modeled the annual economic impacts post-construction, which result from our estimates of "net new" household spending from future occupants of the Site.
-Below are the results of our analyses.
+The following analysis included an examination of the local market's ability to support the Project and the expected economic impacts associated with the Project on the County and the Town.
+MRB Group modeled the economic impacts of the construction of the Project in terms of direct and indirect jobs and earnings in the region.
+We also modeled the annual economic impacts post-construction, which are based on our estimates of "net new" household spending from future occupants of the Site.